tducasse/td-reader/README.md

 Interesting points:
 - written in Svelte
+- the list of feeds is stored in `localStorage`.
+This means that there's no login required, which was the main requirement (I didn't want to have to set up a proper backend)
 - getting a feed from another website often breaks, because of CORS.
 So I've got a CORS-proxy (using a fork of [cors-anywhere](https://github.com/Rob--W/cors-anywhere)), hosted on Heroku, which purpose is to add the CORS headers.
 The only whitelisted domain is the one to which this app is deployed, so that it doesn't just become an open proxy!
 - the feeds are parsed using [rss-parser](https://github.com/rbren/rss-parser)
 - once parsed, the articles are sorted by date (when the feed returns one)